Predators: Definition, Meaning, Types, Examples, Facts

 Large Predators

 Large predators, such as lions, tigers, and wolves, are usually apex predators—that is, they are at the top of the food chain and do not have natural predators.
-For instance, the African lion is a keystone predator in the savannah and, by preying on large herbivores like zebras and wildebeests, keeps their populations in control to ensure that overgrazing does not take place.
-More often than not, large predators make huge contributions to the ecosystem, influencing the structure and function of the ecosystem in which they live.
+For example, the African lion is a keystone predator in the savannah and, by preying on large herbivores like zebras and wildebeests, keeps their populations in control to ensure that overgrazing does not take place.

 Small Predators